weiganghuang/holops-1803/task2.md

 sub-interfaces, through NSO cli.

-Compare to what we have done at *Task 1:*, service instance creation is reverse mapping device model to service model.
+Compare to what we have done at *Task 1:*, service instance creation is reverse mapping of device model to service model.
 The following is the device attribute to service attribute mapping example table:

 ![NSO Ned (cisco-iosxr) to L2Vpn attribute mapping example](./media/media/reverse.png)